 - Violation of any published University policy, rule or regulation.

-Unprofessional conduct, or conduct that violates University or departmental policy, will be subject to any and all available sanctions, including immediate termination of the internship, assignment of an "unsatisfactory" grade, and other disciplinary procedures as outlined in the Student Code of Conduct and other University rules and regulations.
+Unprofessional conduct, or conduct that violates University or departmental policy, will be subject to any and all available sanctions, including immediate termination of the internship, assignment of an "unsatisfactory" grade, and other disciplinary procedures as outlined in the Student Code of Community Standards and other University rules and regulations.

 Professional conduct tips